OpenDriveLab/AMS/MotionGen/README.md

 <a name="acknowledgements_section"></a>

-- [Pyroki](https://github.com/pyroki/pyroki): We use `pyroki` library to generate the balance motion for the G1 robot.
+- [Pyroki](https://github.com/pyroki/pyroki): We thank the `pyroki` library for providing a toolkit for kinematic optimization.